 A variety of factors determine the development of Borderline personality disorder (BPD).
 If you have a family member who already suffers from the condition, genetics may be the cause.
 BPD can also occur if you experienced a traumatic event such as being a victim of emotional, physical, or sexual abuse, or being exposed to long-term distress as a child.
-Being neglected by one or both parents or being raised by someone who had a mental health condition can also develop BPD.
+Being neglected by one or both parents or being raised by someone who has a mental health condition can also develop BPD.

 Early adulthood is when an individual begins to show signs of BPD.
 The younger you are diagnosed with BPD, the easier it is to get treated.
 In this article, we'll discuss the signs of Borderline personality disorder.
 This article is not to self-diagnose, only for informative purposes.
 See a mental health professional if you think you might have BPD.